Wagging Tails with Hachi: Kindness Changes the World

 5 Ways to Add Joy to Your Life

-- Go visit your local animal shelter.
-Ask what services they may need.
+1. Go visit your local animal shelter.
+Ask what they may need.
 Offer to walk a dog or if they need any specific items.
 I once saw a poster asking for towels.
 So, I called up a local wholesaler and donated dozens for very little cost.

-- Ask a clearly harassed salesperson or waiter how their day has been going.
+2. Ask a clearly harassed salesperson or waiter how their day has been going.
 I once did this with a shoes saleswomen.
-She started tearing up and told me about
+She started tearing up.
+Although she didn’t divulge any details, the woman clearly was touched.
+And, her demeanor completely changed.

-- Send some flowers just to say “I’m thinking of you”.
-My mother’s friend was in a retirement home during covid.
-For Easter, she sent a colorful floral arrangement.
-The note gave thanks for all his kind word and generous deeds through the years.
-He had been her pastor.
-That day, and for the next three days, he called my mother to thank her for the “glorious flowers”!
+4. Send some flowers just to say “I’m thinking of you”.
+My mother’s pastor was in a retirement home.
+For Easter, she sent a bright floral arrangement.
+The note thanked him for his kind words through the years.
+Everyday he called to thank her for the “glorious flowers”!
 On the fourth day, she learned that he had passed away peacefully during the night.
 She’s forever grateful for those last precious calls…

 So, the next time you are considering whether you should or shouldn’t do something nice for someone else. remember this: